geoblink/design-system/src/elements/GeoChart/GeoChart.11.quadrant.examples.md

 - `quadrantTopRightName` - name of the top right quadrant (to be displayed on the top right corner of the chart).
 - `quadrantBottomLeftName` - name of the bottom left quadrant (to be displayed on the bottom left corner of the chart).
 - `quadrantBottomRightName` - name of the bottom right quadrant (to be displayed on the bottom right corner of the chart).
+- `labelSize` - size of the names of the quadrant.
+It should be a number, that will then be displayed in pixels.

 ### Tooltips